 The Study confirmed that while there is a pattern of erosion moving marine sand north from Stockton Beach into the Stockton dunes, the erosion rate is increased by the reduction in sand passing the Hunter River.
 This decrease in sand supply is demonstrated by the deepening of the area offshore of Stockton beach and the continued erosion of the southern end of the beach.
 This results in the net northerly loss of sand that is a key management consideration of the Stockton CMP.

 Deputy Premier's Stockton Beach Taskforce

-The Stockton Beach Taskforce, chaired by the Deputy Premier, was established to drive the implementation of the sustainable long-term solutions to the coastal erosion issues for Stockton Beach within the framework of the CMP.
-Key areas of focus encompass investigation into sand sourcing options including onshore and offshore sources, actions to mitigate loss of community amenity from engineering solutions and seeking the capital and operational funding required.
+The Stockton Beach Taskforce, chaired by the Deputy Premier, was established to drive the implementation of the sustainable long-term solutions to the coastal erosion issues for Stockton Beach.
+Its focus is on sand sourcing options, actions to mitigate loss of amenity and seeking funding.

-Its membership consists of Lord Mayor Nuatali Nelmes, Member for Newcastle Tim Crakanthorp MP, and representatives from the Worimi Aboriginal Land Council, Department of Planning, Industry and Environment (DPIE), Department of Regional NSW, Port of Newcastle, NSW Coastal Council, Stockton Community Liaison Group and City of Newcastle, and two community representatives.
+Members include Lord Mayor Nuatali Nelmes, Member for Newcastle Tim Crakanthorp MP, and representatives from the Worimi Aboriginal Land Council, Department of Planning, Industry and Environment (DPIE), Department of Regional NSW, Port of Newcastle, NSW Coastal Council, Stockton Community Liaison Group and City of Newcastle, as well as two community representatives.